West Gate Bridge: Completion

-There was a series of three collapses of other steel box girder bridges during their construction between 1969 and 1971: the Fourth Danube Bridge in Vienna on 6 November 1969; Cleddau Bridge (Milford Haven), Wales on 2 June 1970; and the South Bridge over the Rhine River in Koblenz on 10 November 1971.
-The UK government responded by setting up the Merrison Committee of Inquiry, headed by Sir Alec Merrison.The Merrison Committee provided an interim report in May 1971, and a final report in February 1973 on new design and workmanship rules for steel box-girder bridges.
+Three other steel box girder bridges collapsed during their construction between 1969 and 1971: the Fourth Danube Bridge in Vienna on 6 November 1969; Cleddau Bridge (Milford Haven), Wales on 2 June 1970; and the South Bridge over the Rhine River in Koblenz on 10 November 1971.
+The UK government responded by setting up the Merrison Committee of Inquiry, headed by Sir Alec Merrison.
+The Merrison Committee provided an interim report in May 1971, and a final report in February 1973 on new design and workmanship rules for steel box-girder bridges.

 Following the publication of the Report of the Royal Commission in August 1971, the Lower Yarra Crossing Authority, a non-profit company, formed its own Directorate of Engineering.
 In September 1971, Hans G. Wolfram, FIEAust and a Director of Gutteridge, Haskins & Davey, was appointed the Director of Engineering.
 He was responsible for the re-design, supervision of construction, and contract administration of West Gate Bridge until its completion.
-The Chairman of the Lower Yarra Crossing Authority was Oscar G. Meyer.The Deputy Chairman was Bernard J. Callinan who was also Chairman of the Technical Committee.
+The Chairman of the Lower Yarra Crossing Authority was Oscar G. Meyer.
+The Deputy Chairman was Bernard J. Callinan, who was also Chairman of the Technical Committee.
 In 1971, the Authority was renamed as the West Gate Bridge Authority.

 Intensive reviews of the structure focused attention on the inadequate strength of the original design of the bridge's deck.
 This consisted of a 100 mm reinforced concrete slab acting compositely with a steel deck plate stiffened by bulb flats.
-Numerous proposals were examined and Hans Wolfram recommended replacing the original steel and concrete deck by a lighter and stronger orthotropic steel deck as technically and economically the most appropriate solution.
+Numerous proposals were examined and Wolfram recommended replacing the original steel and concrete deck by a lighter and stronger orthotropic steel deck as technically and economically the most appropriate solution.
 This orthotropic deck is a steel plate stiffened longitudinally by closely spaced cellular troughs and laterally, at intervals, by cross beams.
-The Proof Engineer was Professor Dr-Ing.
-Karlheinz Roik who was a professor of steel construction at TU Berlin.
+The proof engineer was Karlheinz Roik, a professor of steel construction at TU Berlin.
 He independently checked the re-design of the West Gate Bridge in accordance with the recommendations of the Royal Commission.
 The re-design was also checked against the German code DIN 4114 and the Appraisal Rules of the Merrison Committee's reports.
-The re-design was endorsed by four other university Professors of Civil Engineering: F.B.
-Bull (Adelaide); N.W.
-Murray (Monash); J.W.
+The re-design was endorsed by four other university professors of civil engineering: F.B.
+Bull (Adelaide), N.W.
+Murray (Monash), J.W.
 Roderick (Sydney) and L.K.
 Stevens (Melbourne).